A topological mechanism for robust and efficient global oscillations in biological networks: Topological model for emergent oscillations

 These reactions are repeated for each monomer and hence can be laid out as a lattice.
 As shown in Fig. \ref{plt_model}c, the phosphorylation/dephosphorylation cycles in Fig. \ref{plt_model}a (green box) and the internal cycles in Fig. \ref{plt_model}b (blue box) both repeat along the $x$ and $y$ axes of T and S phosphorylation.
 Such a lattice will have edges representing the physical constraints of the system, i.e., $0\leq x \leq N_x$ and $0\leq y \leq N_y$.
 In our case, $N_x=N_y=6$ since there are 6 sites available on a KaiC hexamer for either T or S phosphorylation.
+Note that our model only keeps track of the number of T and S phosphorylated monomers, while the specific location of each monomer does not matter.

-Our model in Fig. \ref{plt_model}c is mathematically equivalent to the model introduced in \cite{tang2021topology}, both featuring a lattice structure in a 2D state space.
-However, when applying to the KaiABC system, the state space of the model in \cite{tang2021topology} has been re-interpreted towards a more realistic description.
-In turn, some chemical reactions are no longer present while others have been noted.
-Specifically, in \cite{tang2021topology} the external variables $x$ and $y$ represent the number of phosphorylated KaiC monomers and the number of monomer conformational changes, while in our paper these variables are interpreted as the number of T and S phosphorylated monomers.
-Rather than occurring independently, the conformational change is instead hypothesized to change the system internal state and prime subsequent phosphorylations.
-This is consistent, for example, with studies on A-loop conformational changes on KaiC monomers \cite{kim2008day,tseng2014cooperative}.
-We also include interactions with KaiA and KaiB molecules as possible biological reactions that change the internal state of the model.
+Our model in Fig. \ref{plt_model}c is mathematically equivalent to the model introduced in \cite{tang2021topology} but given a novel interpretation based on a more realistic description of KaiABC.
+Specifically, in \cite{tang2021topology} the external variables $x$ and $y$ represent the number of phosphorylated KaiC monomers and the number of monomer conformational changes.
+In our paper, these variables are interpreted as the number of T and S phosphorylated monomers.
+Rather than occurring independently, the conformational change is instead hypothesized to change the system internal state.
+In addition, we include interactions with KaiA and KaiB molecules as well as ADP/ATP turnover as reactions that change the internal state of the model.